LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

 ### Why use intents?

 If your knowledge base is an [external knowledge base with LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledgeai-internal-knowledge-bases-introduction.html), it can make use of Natural Language Understanding or NLU to find the right answer (article) to use to respond to a consumer's message.
 What's so great about NLU?
-In short, it's superior to the alternative that is text-based search.
+It's superior to the alternative, which is text-based search.
 NLU is much more nuanced and leverages AI to identify various attributes of a message: meaning, intent, sentiment, and more.
 It makes answer retrieval more accurate.

-To use NLU, you'll need to link the articles in the knowledge base to the intents in a domain, as described below.
+To take advantage of NLU, you'll need to link the articles in the knowledge base to the intents in a domain.
+So, in summary, using intents is the way you tap into the power of NLU.

 ### Getting started